juanca/blog/articles/react-component-architecture.md

 }
 ```

-For the purpose of the requirements, this is a complete solution.
+For the purpose of the requirements, this is a complete solution (albeit a good one).
-The component stores the input value in `this.state.value` and updates it on `change` events.
+The component stores the input value in `this.state.value` and uses it to populate the value property of the input.
-However, this approach forces the `TextField` to always manage its input value.
-Any changes to this flow requires a modification to the original source code of the `TextField` --
-whose purpose was to just display a label and an input element.

-#### When?

-Whenever a component needs to do more than just displaying data, a behavior component would suffice.
+The value is updated on `change` events (from the input element) via the `setState` asynchronous setter method.
+And the presentational model is also implemented.

-#### Why?
+#### When and why?

+Once requirements indicate responsibilities outside the presentational layer, stateful components will suffice in accommodating any required **behavior** responsibilities.

 #### How?

 This can be achieved by duplicating or modifying the original presentational component.
+However, each approaches exhibit problems:

+- Assuming a duplication implementation: this approach experiences normalization problems.
+- Assuming a modification implementation (to avoid any normalization problems):
+this approach forces the text field to always manage its input value --
+blocking any modifications capabilities from its parent component.

 #### Testing

-In addition to testing all presentational component responsibilities, state related tests are required a function of DOM output.
+In addition to testing all presentational component responsibilities, state related tests are required as a function of DOM output.

 1. For each state value, the component renders with a default value.
 1. For a given state value, the component renders with the given value.
-1. For each tracked state value, the component updates the state value via some event handler.
+1. For each state value, the component updates the state value via some event handler.

 ### Higher-order Component

+A better approach would be akin to decorations on presentational components without foregoing performance and SRP benefits.

 #### What?

- or wrapping the original presentational component.
-Normally, behavioral components are perfect opportunities to implement **higher-order components**.
+Encapsulating behavior responsibilities for components are perfect opportunities to implement **higher-order components**.
-A higher-order component is the technique of using a component to produce a new component.
+A higher-order component is a factory which produces a new component based on existing components and options.

-A more versatile approach is decoupling the desired behavior from the desired presentation.
-The distinction to draw is a new component which can remember some value for any given component.
-A higher-order component composes a new component with these criteria:

-1. Takes components as arguments (and any configurable options)
-2. Returns a new component with the desired behavior
+By using a factory to produce a desired component, it decouples the required behaviors from the required presentation.

+Revisiting the new requirement to the text field:

+1. Programmatically keep track of the value within the `<input>` element

 ```javascript
 function HigherOrderComponent(Component) {